 Latest blog posts

 As you already know, I have had three of my books published in cooperation with Packt Publishing.
-I’m currently working on a new video series with them, but I’ll have more info on that later.
-For those of you who have not gotten my books yet and are interested in doing so, customers will be ableRead more
+For those of you who have not gotten my books yet and are interested in doing so as an e-book, customers who purchase one e-book will receive one for free!
+This includes the entire range of popular UDK eBooks and allRead more

 Benefits and drawbacks of using Kismet